Tămădău affair: Events

 Several details on the affair are still unclear.
 The offer to flee Romania was quickly discovered, as the government declared, or, as claimed by the journalist Victor Frunză, had already been investigated and, in the hope of discrediting the opposition party, partly facilitated by agents of Interior Minister Teohari Georgescu.
 In October 1947, PNȚ President Iuliu Maniu declared:

 The idea for Mr. Mihalache and a few friends to go abroad was an older one and I had decided at some point to leave myself, in case Mr. Mihalache would not allow himself to leave.
 This discussion between us lasted for a while, and we were thinking how we could find a means of locomotion.
 When the question was being debated between the two of us with no one else aware of it, Dr. Emil Hațieganu came to see me. [...]
 He said: I have two aviators who have a plane at their disposal and have let me know that they have secured 3–4 seats, as they are to leave on an official military mission to Istanbul.
-I said that I was satisfied by the offer and I that I would designate 3–4 persons to leave.
+I said that I was satisfied by the offer and that I would designate 3–4 persons to leave.